Jessie Oonark: Artistic career

 Oonark's work illustrated a 1972 anthology of Inuit poetry from the circumpolar regions including Alaska, Canada, Greenland and Siberia 1972.
 In the spring of 1972, Baker Lake print collection was released and it included five Oonark prints, two of which are based on small wall hangings.
 The stencil print, Young Woman, was featured on the cover of the catalogue.
-Later that year, an Oonark wall hanging was commissioned by The Ivey Business School, University of Western Ontario, was featured on the cover of their publication, The Business Quarterly.
+Later that year, an Oonark wall hanging was commissioned by the Ivey Business School, University of Western Ontario, was featured on the cover of their publication, The Business Quarterly.

-In May 1975 Oonark was elected a Member of the Royal Canadian Academy of Arts.
+In May 1975, Oonark was elected a Member of the Royal Canadian Academy of Arts.
 Later that year, the Baker Lake print collection is released featuring 11 Oonark prints, a new record for the artist.
 By 1976, Oonark was well known in her community.
 That year, her work was featured on two stamps for the United Nations commemorating the United Nations Conference on Human Settlements.
 The first day of Issue was May 28, 1976.

-In 1984 she was made an Officer of the Order of Canada.
+In 1984, she was made an Officer of the Order of Canada.

-In 1986 the Winnipeg Art Gallery mounted a retrospective of her work with a major touring exhibition and catalogue both entitled Jessie Oonark: a Retrospective.
+In 1986, the Winnipeg Art Gallery mounted a retrospective of her work with a major touring exhibition and catalogue both entitled Jessie Oonark: a Retrospective.
 By 1987 Oonark already has had eleven solo exhibitions and more than fifty national and international group exhibitions.

-In 1998 the Macdonald Stewart Art Centre presented a major exhibition with catalogue entitled Qamanittuaq (Where the River Widens): Drawings by Baker Lake Artists which including first-generation artist Jessie Oonark and the distinctive drawings of four of her children: Janet Kigusiuq, Victoria Mamnguqsualuk, Nancy Pukingrnak, and William Noah among many others.
+In 1998, the Macdonald Stewart Art Centre presented a major exhibition with catalogue entitled Qamanittuaq (Where the River Widens): Drawings by Baker Lake Artists which including first-generation artist Jessie Oonark and the distinctive drawings of four of her children: Janet Kigusiuq, Victoria Mamnguqsualuk, Nancy Pukingrnak, and William Noah among many others.

-In 1994 Bernadette Driscoll-Ellgelstad, curated the exhibition entitled Northern Lights: Inuit Textile Art from Arctic Canada which included wall hangings by Jessie Oonark and her daughters, Janet Kigusiuq, Victoria Mamnguqsllaluk, her relatives Ruth Qaulluaryuk and other women from the Back River area along with artists from Baker Lake.
+In 1994, Bernadette Driscoll-Ellgelstad, curated the exhibition entitled Northern Lights: Inuit Textile Art from Arctic Canada which included wall hangings by Jessie Oonark and her daughters, Janet Kigusiuq, Victoria Mamnguqsllaluk, her relatives Ruth Qaulluaryuk and other women from the Back River area along with artists from Baker Lake.

-On November 18, 2015, Oonark's 1969 wall hanging depicting a hunting scene, made of duffel, felt and embroidery floss, sold for $70,800, a new record for the Baker Lake artist.
+On 18 November 2015, Oonark's 1969 wall hanging depicting a hunting scene, made of duffel, felt and embroidery floss, sold for $70,800, a new record for the Baker Lake artist.
 The wall hanging was one of 333 pieces of art up for sale, organized by Walker's Fine Art Auctions in Ottawa.

 Style

-"A strong, bold graphic sense informs all of Oonark's work.
-Traditional dress, women's facial tattoos, and shamanistic themes are common in her art, yet they usually appear as isolated, fragmentary forms, shaped into a graphically bold image rather than a comprehensible narrative.
-Oonark is also well known as a textile artist, whose wool and felt wall-hangings reveal her as a master of color and form."